Monastery of The Holy Spirit, Sheffield

-The Monastery of The Holy Spirit, known locally as Kirk Edge Convent is a Carmelite monastery for nuns.
+The Monastery of The Holy Spirit, known locally as Kirk Edge Convent, was a Discalced Carmelite monastery.
 It is situated on Kirk Edge Road between the villages of Worrall and High Bradfield within the boundaries of the City of Sheffield, England.
 It is one of 18 carmels in the United Kingdom.
 The building stands just within the Peak District at a height of 340 metres (1115 feet) and has extensive views of the surrounding area.

 History

 Orphanage

 The building was constructed in 1871 and was planned to be used as an orphanage.
 Father Myers of St Vincent's in Sheffield was the main driving force behind the plan, wanting to set up training opportunities for orphan Catholic boys as already existed for orphan girls at Howard Hill at Walkley.
 Henry Fitzalan-Howard, 15th Duke of Norfolk provided 18 acres of land at Kirk Edge and gave finance for the buildings which were to cover 300 square feet.
 The architect was Hadfield & Son and the building was modelled on the Motherhouse of the Sisters of Charity at 140 Rue du Bac in Paris.
 The project was described in the April 1871 edition of The Builder as: “A new institution for poor boys and girls of the Roman Catholic religion of the town and neighbourhood of Sheffield at Kirk Edge, near Bradfield, which has been prepared by Messrs Hadfield & Son, have been adopted by the committee and work is to be forthwith commenced.
 The whole pile when completed will give accommodation for 300 children.
 The building will be of stone and, including the courts, will cover an area of 300 square feet”.
 The orphanage was opened before the end of 1871 with the orphans under the care of the resident Sisters of Charity.